 On February 1, 2010 Urban Green Council released the report of the NYC Green Codes Task Force—but that was just the beginning.

-40 Green Codes Task Force recommendations have now been incorporated into laws and practices, with many others in the pipeline.
+Four years after the Task Force released its influential report, 52 of its 111 recommendations have already been incorporated into laws and practices, with many others in the pipeline.

-By 2030, implemented Green Codes measures will have:
+By 2030, Green Codes measures already implemented will:

-- Reduced citywide carbon emissions by almost 5%;
+- Reduce citywide carbon emissions by almost 5%

-- Lowered annual water consumption by the equivalent of 30 Central Park Reservoirs (30 billion gallons); and
+- Lower daily water consumption by the equivalent of 30 Central Park Reservoirs; and